 - Be subject to DWI and Careless and Reckless Driving laws.

-Regulations Concerning the Use of Bicycles and Mopeds on Campus
+Regulations Concerning the Use of Bicycles on Campus

 When riding on campus streets, operators of bicycles and mopeds must abide by the rules of UNCW Parking & Transportation Regulations, which are in effect at all times.